makerdao/endgame-docs/misc/glossary.md

 **Workforce Bonus:** MKR that is utilized to compensate Delegates, Council, and Core Unit members.

 **Workforce Bonus Pool:** A pool initially consisting of SubDAO tokens that are distributed based upon SubDAO token governance to incentivize the creation and maintenance of SubDAOs.

-## Deprecated terms

-**Administrative Team:** Team that directly interfaces with SubDAO governance, makes proposals, receives budgets, and has governance privileges.

-**Anti Reflexivity Mechanic:** System that sells a fixed amount of MKR or SubDAO tokens for Dai at fixed prices.

-**Cluster Facilitator:** Individual that leads a SubDAO cluster.

-**Contribution Team:** Team that is funded by Administrative Teams and focuses on specialized work.

-**Council:** See Advisory Council.

-**Eagle Stance** Deprecated Endgame Stance where Dai becomes free-floating with a potentially negative Target Rate.

-**EtherDai:** Synthetic ETH token backed by staked ETH collateral.

-**MetaDAO:** See SubDAO.

-**MetaElixir:** See SubElixir.

-**MetaEngineering:** See Alignment Engineering.

-**Metanomics:** Tokenomics system that emits 50,000 MKR annually and is distributed towards Elixir and SubElixir Acquisition, SubDAO Incubation, and the Maker Workforce Bonus Pool.

-**Phoenix Stance:** Deprecated Endgame Stance where Dai does not allow RWA except for Physically Resilient RWA.

-**Pigeon Stance:** Deprecated Endgame Stance that has no limit on RWA and where Dai remains pegged to 1 USD.

-**Recognized Delegates:** Entities within Maker governance to whom MKR can be delegated and that receive compensation for their services.

-**Stance:** A set of rules during Endgame that determine the type of collateral backing Dai as well as the value of Dai.

-**SubDAO Cluster:** Group headed by a Cluster Facilitator that launches SubDAO proposals.

-**Tribunal:** Entity that is responsible for the creation and adherence to Supporting Scope Frameworks.
-See Advisory Council.

-**Unrecognized Delegates:** Delegates that are completely anonymous that do not receive compensation for governance voting.